At Issue Index White Index

 The rate of dependency … averages out at 3.33 or at the level of Loose Paraphrase when viewing the degree of dependency for dependent sentences. … When looking at the average dependency rate for an entire chapter, including the independent sentences, the rate drops to 1.12 or about the level of Partial Independence.
 [7]

 A careful reading of Dr. Veltman's 2,222-page written report[9] reveals that he often established dependency for loosely paraphrased sentences by correlating The Desire of Ages text to patterns of parallel verbatim words and similar phrasing in the underlying pre-DA materials available to Marian Davis for revising the Spirit of Prophecy chapters on the life of Christ.
-Such pre-DA materials include Ellen White's earlier books, manuscripts, journals, letters, and periodical articles on the subject. in the process of changing verb forms and dropping unnecessary words for incorporation into the text of The Desire of Ages, many of the verbatim clues disappear.[10]
+Such pre-DA materials include Ellen White's earlier books, manuscripts, journals, letters, and periodical articles on the subject.
+In the process of changing verb forms and dropping unnecessary words for incorporation into the text of The Desire of Ages, many of the verbatim clues disappear.[10]
 We could liken the pattern of verbatim words and similar phrasing in her manuscripts to a connect-the-dots drawing that has been photocopied with such a light setting that it is just barely distinguishable.
 It is the opinion of this writer that such a vague image formed by verbatim words and similar phrasing is consonant with W. C. White's description of his mother's use of life of Christ writings—that is, that she used these writings in keeping to the storyline of the Gospels and in jogging her memory about what was vividly revealed to her in vision.
 That she should occasionally mirror some of their verbatim wording as she used their works to remember essential parts of the story would only seem natural.

 The great events occurring in the life of our Lord were presented to her in panoramic scenes as also were other portions of The Great Controversy.
 In a few of these scenes chronology and geography were clearly presented, but in the greater part of the revelation the flashlight scenes, which were exceedingly vivid, and the conversations and the controversies, which she heard and was able to narrate, were not marked geographically or chronologically, and she was left to study the Bible and history, and the writings of men who had presented the life of our Lord to get the chronological and geographical connection.